mikenemat/org.openhab.binding.plum/readme.txt

 Aug 1/2016 2PM - Added support for motion sensor items (Contact) for #motion items.
 Aug 1/2016 3PM - Added extra logging around motion sensors and added a 5 second cool-down period for motion events.
 Aug 1/2016 3:10PM - Fixed a bug where motion sensors wouldn't work on 1st try.
-Nov 13/2016 9:23PM - OpenHAB 2.0 Compatibility: Converted from Apache Commons HTTP to Jetty HttpClient
+Nov 13/2016 9:23PM - OpenHAB 2.0 Compatibility: Converted from Apache Commons HTTP to Jetty HttpClient Nov 14/2016 12:10AM - Added various HTTP timeout parameters to improve reliability

 KNOWN ISSUES:
 - Phantom motion events.
 There is a numeric value attached to pirSignal events which I was ignoring.
 This proved to be a bad idea.
 These values likely indicate some sort of quality/threshold.
 I will log and audit these values to determine what numeric value indicates a "true" pirSignal event.
 I had assumed that pirSignal events are fired only when the motion meets the same threshold used to light up the LightPad.
 I'm not so sure about that any more.
 I think a superset of motion events are broadcast and not all of them meet the threshold to be considered valid.
 Please check back in a few days - I'm confident I can fix this issue in the near future.